wogsland/GiftBox/README.md

 To create a local instance of the S!zzle database, refer [here](https://docs.google.com/document/d/1MXBCEeGCU5t-bE5zGqCAwAo6kwSL1o1dpUI_QhV_IQE/edit?usp=sharing) or just use MySQL Workbench's Schema Transfer Wizard.

+You'll also need to

+    cp config/database.php.example config/database.php

+replacing the default credentials with whatever your choices are for local development,

 ### Apache

 If on a Mac, you can update `/etc/apache2/extra/httpd-vhosts.conf` to include something like